jamesj503/MuliX/index.md

 ## Welcome to Muli 👋

 This will soon be the Muli webpage.
 We are currently keeping it under construction, but hopefully, it will be here soon!
-For now, you can download Muli [here✨](https://github.com/jamesj503/Muli/releases/tag/Rel18%3BMuliV12-7).
+For now, you can see the official releases of Muli [here✨](https://github.com/jamesj503/Muli/releases/tag/Rel18%3BMuliV12-7).
+If you are worried about downloading an unstable (new) version, download the newest certified stable version [here✨](https://github.com/jamesj503/Muli/releases/download/v26/Pre-Backtoschool-Update.zip)

 ### CSS is a major part in Muli 👨‍💻